cocos/cocos-docs/en/scripting/decorator.md

 ### `serializable` Parameter

 Properties are serialized by default.
 Once serialized, the property values set in the editor will be saved to the scene and other resource files, and will be automatically restored to the set property values when the scene is loaded.
-If you don't want to serialize, you can set `serializable: false`.
+To not serialize, set `serializable: false`.

 ```typescript
 @property({ serializable: false })